Smita-14/stats-preview-card-challenge/README.md

 ### Continued development

-This challenge helped me excercise on beginner level of flexbox and now I would like to brush my skills on intermediate level.
+This challenge helped me exercise on beginner level of flexbox and now I would like to brush my skills on intermediate level.
 Also height property can be tricky sometimes and I look forward to work on it till I am comfortable with it.

 ## Author